 Does your child sometimes struggle with feeling sad, nervous, or angry?
 We are looking for families to participate in a research study on sleep in kids.
 We are looking for kids between the ages of 8-12.

 Both a parent and a child will complete two in-person assessments in our lab on MSU's main campus that will include a brief interview, questionnaires, and play several games.
+During these games we will monitor your child's heart rate and ask them to wear a special cap that records their brain activity.
 Children will also be asked to wear a special wrist watch that measures sleep for one week and keep a "feelings diary", and to complete one night of sleep monitoring at home.
 Kids and a parent will answer questions again online about their feelings 6 and 12 months later.

 Families will be reimbursed up to $175 for their time and will receive a detailed report on their child's mental health and sleep patterns.
 Kids will also have the opportunity to win small prizes during the study.

 For more information, please contact Dr. Cara Palmer at or 406-994-3808.